30/12/2024

 The skill sets that international relations students acquire are extremely useful in roles related to political science.
 Common jobs in this area include: working as a civil servant for the government, working in public affairs toward conflict resolution or policy development, or serving abroad as a diplomat.

-Our program’s alumni have specifically landed roles such as European Parliamentary Assistant, Research Assistant, and Public Affairs Intern, to name a few.
+Our alumni have gone straight into roles as like European Parliamentary Assistant, Research Assistant and Public Affairs Intern.

 Each of these roles capitalizes on the knowledge that your international relations degree gives you regarding history and the dynamics between political groups or countries with varying interests.
 In addition, you’ll rely on the research skills you hone during your studies to stay up to date on current affairs.